-- Represents beneficial ownership of less than 1% of the outstanding shares of our common stock. - (1) Mr. Ketkar is our current president and chief executive officer and a member of our board of directors.
-Beneficial ownership consists of 24,695 shares of common stock issuable pursuant to stock options exercisable within 60 days after May 8, 2018. - (2) Dr. Lu is our current vice president of product development.
-Beneficial ownership includes (i) 558 shares of common stock and (ii) 7,129 shares of common stock issuable pursuant to stock options exercisable within 60 days after May 8, 2018. - (3) Mr. Plavan is our current chief financial officer.
-Beneficial ownership consists of 11,453 shares of common stock issuable pursuant to stock options exercisable within 60 days after May 8, 2018. - (4) Mr. Comcowich is the current chair of our board of directors.
-Beneficial ownership consists of 3,817 shares of common stock issuable pursuant to stock options exercisable within 60 days after May 8, 2018. - (5) Beneficial ownership information is based on information for Mandala Agribusiness Fund ("MAF").
-Also included are 3,924 shares of common stock issuable pursuant to stock options exercisable within 60 days after May 8, 2018, which Mr. Garg received as a member of our board of directors.
-The board of directors of MAF has shared voting and dispositive power over (i) 435,291 shares of common stock owned by Mandala Agribusiness Co-Investments I Ltd. ("MACIL"), (ii) 18,750 shares of common stock owned by Mandala Capital AG Limited ("MCAL"), and (iii) 55,744 shares of common stock issuable pursuant to warrants held by MACIL that are currently exercisable.
-Mr. Garg is the managing director and a member of the board of directors of MACIL.
-Mr. Garg, Tej Gujadhur, and Sheokumar Gujadhur are members of the board of directors of MAF. - (6) Mr. Rey serves as a member of our board of directors and previously served as our president and chief executive officer.
-Beneficial ownership consists of (i) 7,335 shares of common stock and (ii) 26,739 shares of common stock issuable pursuant to stock options exercisable within 60 days after May 8, 2018. - (7) Mr. Waller serves as a member of our board of directors.
-Beneficial ownership consists of 1,989 shares of common stock issuable pursuant to stock options exercisable within 60 days after May 8, 2018. - (8) Beneficial ownership consists of (i) 461,934 shares of common stock (ii) 55,744 shares of common stock issuable pursuant to exercisable warrants, and (iii) 77,757 shares of common stock subject to options exercisable within 60 days after May 8, 2018, in each case beneficially owned by our current executive officers and directors.
+st Represents beneficial ownership of less than 1% of the outstanding shares of our common stock.

+- (1) Mr. Ketkar served as our President and Chief Executive Officer and a member of our Board of Directors through September 2019.
+His beneficial ownership consists of 106,400 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (2) Mr. Plavan is our current President and Chief Executive Officer and a member of our Board of Directors.
+His beneficial ownership consists of (i) 13,700 shares of common stock and (ii) 84,476 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (3) Ms. Haley is our current Chief Financial Officer.
+Her beneficial ownership consists of (i) 1,938 shares of common stock and (ii) 16,300 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (4) Ms. Reiter is our current Chief Commercial Officer.
+Her beneficial ownership consists of (i) 3,800 shares of common stock and (ii) 48,408 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (5) Mr. Comcowich is the current chair of our Board of Directors.
+His beneficial ownership consists of (i) 20,000 shares of common stock and (ii) 29,018 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (6) Dr. Bolles serves as a member of our Board of Directors.
+His beneficial ownership consists of 15,590 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (7) Ms. Shackelford Murray serves as a member of our Board of Directors.
+Her beneficial ownership consists of (i) 8,524 shares of common stock and (ii) 9,048 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (8) Mr. Waller serves as a member of our Board of Directors.
+His beneficial ownership consists of 14,094 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (9) Ms. Yoder serves as a member of our Board of Directors.
+Her beneficial ownership consists of 16,866 shares of common stock issuable pursuant to stock options exercisable within 60 days after April 6, 2020. - (10) Beneficial ownership consists of (i) 60,262 shares of common stock and (ii) 240,422 shares of common stock subject to options exercisable within 60 days of April 6, 2020, in each case beneficially owned by our current executive officers and directors. - (11) Moral Compass Corporation ("MCC") is owned by the John G. Sperling 2012 Irrevocable Trusts No. 1, 2 and 3 (collectively, the "Sperling Trusts").
+Darby Shupp, Terri Bishop, and Peter Sperling together serve as trustees of the Sperling Trusts and have shared voting and investment power of the 1,125,769 shares held by MCC. - Beneficial ownership information is based on information for Mandala Group and consists of: